vesuxyz/docs/docs/explore/defi-spring.md

 Starknet's DeFi Spring program started in [February 2024](https://www.starknet.io/blog/starknet-foundation-introduces-the-start-of-defi-spring) with the goal of bootstrapping a strong and healthy DeFi ecosystem on Starknet.
 Initially a budget of 40M STRK tokens was allocated to the program with a timeline until October 2024.

-Recently, the program was expanded to **a total of 90M STRK tokens, with the aim of continuing until all rewards are distributed.
-This is expected to extend into Q1 or even Q2 2025**.
+Recently, the program was expanded to **a total of 90M STRK tokens, with the aim of continuing until all rewards are distributed, which is expected to extend into Q2 2025**.

 Vesu users are eligible for STRK rewards.
 This means that you can earn STRK tokens for supplying liquidity on certain Vesu markets.